-Our Governing body will ensure we have in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future.
+Our Governing body will ensure we have in place appropriate safeguarding responses to children who are absent from education, for prolonged periods and/or repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future.

-Our governing body will ensure that the school/college contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
-Our school/college will work with Childrens Services, the police, health services and other services to promote the welfare of children and protect them from harm.
-This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
+Our governing body will ensure that the school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
+Our school will work with Children's Services, the police, health services and other services to promote the welfare of children and protect them from harm.
+This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to interagency plans to provide additional support to children subject to child protection plans.